Michigan State Spartans Odds

 Oddsmakers don’t think that time is now, however.
 The Spartans are set at 50-to-1 odds to win the conference in 2021, but perhaps Tucker’s first full season at the helm can best their expectations.

-On this page you'll find all of the Spartans' odds, results, against-the-spread (ATS) performance, upcoming schedule, depth charts and more.
+On this page, you'll find all of the Spartans' odds, results, against-the-spread (ATS) performance, upcoming schedule, depth charts and more.

-Michigan State Spartans Point Spreads
+Michigan State Spread

 The Spartans didn’t get much love from sportsbooks in 2020, being favored only once against the spread in seven games.
 Spread bets are wagers on how much a team will win or lose a game by; teams expected to win are known as favorites (minus odds) and teams expected to lose are called underdogs (plus odds).
 Here’s an example: